August 14, 2022

 You can identify a capacitor in your central air conditioning unit quite easily.
 It is a fairly large cylinder that is very shiny.
 A capacitor acts similarly to a battery.
 It stores energy for use later on.

-As you know, air conditioning units use quite a bit of electricity.
-When a unit first powers up, it needs a good amount of electricity to get the motors running at the outset of a new cooling cycle.
-The amount needed is more than Sacramento Municipal Utility District (SMUD) can supply through your wall outlet.
 That is where the capacitors kick in.
 They supply the needed juice, along with more from your outlet, that gets the motors running and the unit cycling on.
 Then, the capacitors keep supplying more electrical current as the unit goes through the cooling cycle, just at a reduced rate.

 Why Not Wait to Fix It

-In the case of a failing capacitor, this can mean that your air conditioning system is starved for electricity to run at full efficiency.
-This can lead to other parts of your air conditioning system straining and failing.
 The capacitor is cheap to replace.
 Other parts of your air conditioning system that can also fail are not all cheap to replace.
-Failed condensers can be very expensive to replace.
+For example, failed condensers can be very expensive to replace.

 By the way, the same is true of failure to keep your air conditioning unit up on its regular maintenance schedule.
 Parts that are not maintained on a regular schedule can strain the system, leading to premature failure.